aave/aave-debt-swap/README.md

 4. Pulls the `1000 aBUSD` from the user and withdraws `1000 BUSD` from the pool. (requires `aToken` approval)
 5. Repays `1000 BUSD` flashloan and `0.9 BUSD` premium.

-The `function swapLiquidity(LiquiditySwapParams memory liquiditySwapParams, FlashParams memory flashParams, PermitInput memory collateralATokenPermit)` expects three parameters.
+The `function swapLiquidity(LiquiditySwapParams memory liquiditySwapParams, PermitInput memory collateralATokenPermit)` expects three parameters.

 The first one describes the swap: